-- A. Upon conclusion of the ranking process, a selection certificate shall be prepared by the Employer and contain the following information: - names of all applicants found BQ in rank order, including total BQ score;

-- 2. the name of the selecting official; and - 3. the names of selected applicants. - Consistent with the Privacy Act, upon selection and notification of applicants for selection, a copy of the selection certificate, previously given to the selecting official, will be posted on SharePoint consistent with subsection 10C below.
+- A. Upon conclusion of the ranking process, a selection certificate shall be prepared by the Employer and contain the following information: - 1. names of all applicants in rank order, including total score; - 2. the name of the selecting official; and - 3. the names of selected applicants. - B. Consistent with the Privacy Act, upon selection and notification of applicants for selection, a copy of the selection certificate, previously given to the selecting official, will be posted on SharePoint consistent with subsection 10A below.
 The selection certificate will identify the selected applicant(s). - C. The Employer will maintain a copy of all selection certificates for a period of at least two (2) years.
-The Employer will maintain promotion or competitive selection files in accordance with regulatory requirements. - D. In the case of roster announcements, each selection certificate will be posted to the SharePoint site consistent with subsection 10C below. - E. Additional positions of the same kind (that is, those with the same title, series and grade, at the same POD, and same group or unit) may be filled within forty-five (45) days of the initial selection in cases where vacancies remain or occur within the fortyfive (45) days.
-In such cases, the originally selected employee will be replaced on the new BQ list if eligible candidates remain.
-The forty-five (45) day time frame may be extended to sixty (60) days if the Employer: - 1. has additional positions to fill within sixty (60) days of the initial selection and the need is due to an originally selected candidate rejecting the position offered; or - 2. has selected seventy-five percent (75%) of the candidates originally on the BQ list; or - 3. has not filled any of the announced positions with external candidates other than employees who applied externally; or - 4. has obtained the agreement of NTEU. - F. Notification of non-selected applicants on the BQ list will be made (either via telephone, email or other means, whenever possible) within two (2) workdays of receipt of the selection certificate.
-Non-selected applicants on the BQ list for vacancies in Submission Processing, Accounts Management, and Compliance Services Centers, to include geographically aligned call sites will be notified within one (1) pay period, whenever possible. - G. 1.
-Any applicant designated BQ who is not selected will, upon request, be entitled to counseling by the immediate supervisor or his or her designee.
+The Employer will maintain promotion or competitive selection files in accordance with regulatory requirements. - D. In the case of roster announcements, each selection certificate will be posted to the SharePoint site consistent with subsection 10A below. - E. Additional positions of the same kind (that is, those with the same title, series and grade, at the same POD, and same group or unit) may be filled within 90 (ninety) days of the initial selection in cases where vacancies remain or occur within the 90 (ninety) days. - F. Notification of non-selected applicants on the promotion certificate will be made (either via telephone, email or other means) within three (3) workdays of the non-selection decision.
+Non-selected applicants on the promotion certificate for vacancies in Submission Processing, Accounts Management, and Campus Collection and Campus Exam/Automated Underreporter, to include geographically aligned call sites will be notified within one (1) pay period. - G. 1.
+Any applicant on the promotion certificate who is not selected will, upon request, be entitled to counseling by the immediate supervisor or their designee.
 In those instances where the immediate supervisor is not the selecting official, the applicant may, upon request, obtain additional counseling from the selecting official or his or her designee.
-The counseling will provide the reasons for his or her non-selection (e.g., a higher-rated candidate was selected), as well as feedback concerning what the
+The counseling will provide the reasons for their non-selection (e.g., a higher-rated candidate was selected), as well as feedback concerning what the employee can do to improve their chances for selection when applying for similar vacancies in the future.

-- employee can do to improve his or her chances for selection when applying for similar vacancies in the future. - 2.
-If the Employer elects to select a candidate from outside the IRS, the counseling will include reasons for the selection (e.g., the candidate displayed superior communication skills in the interview, the candidate possessed more job-related skills) and suggestions on how the employee may be better prepared for similar opportunities in the future. - 3.
-In addition, the Employer will provide guidance to supervisors on ways to provide more meaningful feedback to employees, and upon request, will provide employees with additional information on obtaining assistance in improving interview skills and obtaining career counseling. - Nothing herein waives an employee's right to receive whatever level of detail is required to explain his or her non-selection by law or Governmentwide regulation when an employee alleges a civil rights violation, unfair labor practice, prohibited personnel practice or other statutory violation.
+- 2. If the Employer elects to select a candidate from outside the IRS, the counseling will include reasons for the selection (e.g., the candidate displayed superior communication skills in the interview, the candidate possessed more job-related skills) and suggestions on how the employee may be better prepared for similar opportunities in the future. - 3.
+In addition, the Employer will provide guidance to supervisors on ways to provide more meaningful feedback to employees, and upon request, will provide employees with additional information on obtaining assistance in improving interview skills and obtaining career counseling. - 4.
+Nothing herein waives an employee's right to receive whatever level of detail is required to explain his or her non-selection by law or Government-wide regulation when an employee alleges a civil rights violation, unfair labor practice, prohibited personnel practice or other statutory violation.